jeffreyrujenr/jeffreyrujenr/README.md

 # Hi there 👋, I am Jeffrey Rujen
 ## Javascript-Python developer in progress...

 I am a college student from India, pursuing B.Tech in Information Technology.
 I enjoy learning new concepts, frameworks and languages like Progressive Web Apps, Cross Platform Development, React and React Native.
-Currently I am working on my frontend skills, aspiring to become a full stack developer.
+Currently I am working on JAM stack, aspiring to become a full stack developer.
 JavaScript and Python are the languages I work with the most.

 - 🔭 I’m currently working on my full stack skills
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning Next.js
-- 👯 I’m looking to collaborate on frontend projects
+- 👯 I’m looking to collaborate on full stack projects
-- 🤔 I’m looking for help with backend topics
+- 🤔 I’m looking for help with backend concepts
-- 💬 Ask me about Vanilla JS, HTML, CSS
+- 💬 Ask me about JavaScript, HTML, CSS, React.js, Next.js, React Native, Firebase
 - 📫 How to reach me: rujendev@outlook.com

 ### Languages and Tools: